StarLegacy/StarLegacy.Wiki/Old Pages/Starships/Drills.md

 Then, after redetecting, pilot your ship, fly forward, and it will begin to break blocks in the way.

-As of now, these DO drill through liquid.
-However, this may be changed, and the wiki will be updated accordingly.

 ## Drill Sizes:
 **Tier 1**: 5x5 hole